 They never go missing, won’t break, and best of all can be found in seconds.

 I have been carrying three similar sized kit bags with me on this trip – one from a Qantas flight and two from Virgin Atlantic flights.
-It’s important to me that these kits are different designs or colours so you immediately know which one to grab and unzip.
+It’s important to me that these kits are different designs or colors so you immediately know which one to grab and unzip.

 Kit #1 – Cords and charging cables

 - Audio cable (for where bluetooth doesn’t work)

 - Headphone splitter, so two of us can listen to something on a plane at the same time

 - Google chrome to stream from my laptop onto different hotel and Airbnb televisions